Multi-material structural optimization for additive manufacturing based on a phase field approach: Appendix

 where the indices of the materials are ordered from stiffest to weakest.
-A similar kind of interpolation is used in case of two phases in \cite{BC06, PRW12, WR12} and for the SIMP approach for one material and void in \cite{BenSig03}.
-During the manufacturing (construction) process, only gravity $f^c$ acts on the already produced part of the structure, leading to displacement fields $u^c_h$.
-Let $\Gamma_B\subset\Gamma$ be the so-called building plate, where the additive manufacturing process starts, let $e_d$ be the direction of construction and let $h$ with $0<h\leq H$ denote the height of the currently manufactured structure, where $H$ is the maximal height of $\Omega$ in direction $e_d$.
+A similar kind of interpolation is used in case of two phases in \cite{BC06,PRW12,WR12} and for the SIMP approach for one material and void in \cite{BenSig03}.
+The additive manufacturing (construction) process starts on the so-called building plate $\Gamma_B\subset\Gamma$.
+The building direction shall be $e_d = (0,\dots, 0,1)^T$.
+Let $H$ be the maximal height of $\Omega$ in building direction, and $h$ with $0<h\leq H$ denote the height of the currently manufactured structure.
 This intermediate structure is then contained within $\overline{\Omega_h}$, where